Video Game: Hotline Miami

-- Heroic Mime: The hitman.
-Averted when playing as the biker, while the hitman still remains silent.
+- Heroic Mime: Jacket.
+Averted for the Biker, though Jacket still remains silent.

 - Heroic Resolve: Right after he seems to be almost on the verge of death and wakes up in a hospital, delirious and tired, Jacket escapes from the hospital, dons his old jacket, and shoots out an entire police station and Mafia headquarters to massacre everyone he believes is responsible for the death of his female companion.
 Heroic Resolve indeed.

-- Hitman with a Heart: The hitman has a soft spot for a drug-addicted woman he rescues.
+- Hitman with a Heart: Jacket has a soft spot for a drug-addicted woman he rescues.

 - Hollywood Silencer: The silenced handgun, which is quieter than most melee attacks, at the cost of a fifty-fifty chance of only wounding the target.
 Using Peter the Unicorn makes all your weapons silent.

 - How We Got Here: "Does April the 3rd mean anything to you?"
-The story apparently begins in the eleventh chapter, after the hitman has been hospitalized with a gunshot wound to the head..
+The story apparently begins in the eleventh chapter, after Jacket has been hospitalized with a gunshot wound to the head..

 - Human Sacrifice: One of these is being performed in the center of the first bonus mission.

 - Informed Ability: The Biker is apparently some sort of DJ or musician, or at least dabbles in music judging by the keytar and turntables in his apartment.